Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Where to launch:

-The 12-mile-long Lake Crescent is home to clear glacial waters.
+The 12-mile-long Lake Crescent is home to clear glacial waters and lots of vacation homes.
 Given the size of the lake, it is advised that paddlers go out early in the morning to avoid winds that come in the afternoon, creating some waves.
 The lake is deep, dropping 624 feet below sea level, making it second to Lake Chelan as the deepest lake in the state.

 Where to launch:

-Many rivers pass through the Olympic Peninsula, making it relatively easy to find some whitewater rapids.
-Below are just a few option that range for calm and glass to class III to IV rapids.
-When going out for a paddle, check local weather and water conditions.
+Many rivers pass through the Olympic Peninsula, starting up in the mountains, making it relatively easy to find some rapids but then also some beautiful delta areas for kayaking.
+Below are just a few option that range from glassy calm to class III or IV rapids.
+When going out for a paddle, check local weather and water conditions, and always tell somebody where you’re heading and when you’ll be back from kayaking.

 Quillayute River